I tell you something, being styled by celeb stylist and designer Charlie Brear is an absolute dream! No one knows how to transform an outfit with […]

-Today, Nu Bride Ambassador and beauty and skin care expert, Joyce Connor joins us to share some brilliant tips to ensure you give your skin has the best chance this season heading from a cold winter wedding into sunnier climates for your honeymoon.
+Today, 2016-17 Nu Bride Ambassador and beauty and skin care expert, Joyce Connor joins us to share some brilliant tips to ensure you give your skin the best chance this season heading from a cold winter wedding into sunnier climates for your honeymoon (or vice versa!).

 Each season affects our skin differently, so it’s important to know how to continue looking after it when your environment changes, especially drastically.

 Having a winter wedding in the UK can make you want to head straight for the sunshine to soak up some rays to warm you up again.
 Your beauty regime will need to change to accommodate leaving one climate for another.
 The harsh cold winter can play havoc on your skin and leave it needing a lot more nourishment and hydration.
 If you’re heading to a hotter climate, then your skin needs some preparation before you jet off into the sunshine.

 Start preparing your skin at least a month before the wedding/honeymoon.
 It takes about 28 days for the skin renewal cycle to be complete.
 An additional 10 minutes in the bath or shower weekly will make all the difference to the end results.

 Skin exfoliation is the best way of removing dull dry skin.
 Spas offer full body exfoliation as a treat or you can do a DIY home treatment.
 Giving your body a scrub helps it to absorb moisturiser more easily.
 During winter months, you should aim to have a face and exfoliation at least once a week.
 In winter, we tend to have hotter showers and baths which dry out the surface layers of your skin.